Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 04.22.17 UTC
+- WIB: Sabtu, 14 September 2024 05.24.46 UTC
-- WITA: Sabtu, 14 September 2024 05.22.17 UTC
+- WITA: Sabtu, 14 September 2024 06.24.46 UTC
-- WIT: Sabtu, 14 September 2024 06.22.17 UTC
+- WIT: Sabtu, 14 September 2024 07.24.46 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: funny
+Kategori: success